Favorability of Loss Landscape with Weight Decay Requires Both Large Overparametrization and Initialization: Overparametrization and favorable loss landscape

-\citet{karhadkar2024mildly} study the unregularized problem, given by \cref{eq:regularized} with $\lambda=0$.
-They show, when the model is mildly overparametrized ($m\gtrsim n/d$), that only a small fraction of activation cones contain bad stationary points. \cref{thm:losslandscape} below provides a similar picture when $\lambda>0$, stating that in the case of large overparametrization, nearly all activation cones do not contain bad local minima.
-Additionally, we show that nearly all activation cones also contain global minima, which is another strong argument in favor of the \textit{benignity of the loss landscape.}
+Our goal is to show that, under sufficient overparametrization, the loss landscape is favorable in the sense that most local minima are global.
+However, the set of all local minima is infinite and difficult to characterize directly.
+To make this phenomenon more tractable, we focus on activation cones, which provide a natural partition of the parameter space and, crucially, are finite in number. \citet{karhadkar2024mildly} study the unregularized problem, corresponding to \cref{eq:regularized} with $\lambda = 0$, by analyzing the number of non-spurious cones.
+They show, when the model is mildly overparametrized ($m\gtrsim n/d$), that only a small fraction of activation cones contain differentiable spurious stationary points. \cref{thm:losslandscape} below provides a similar picture in the presence of regularization ($\lambda>0$), stating that in the case of large overparametrization, nearly all activation cones do not contain spurious local minima.
+Additionally, we show that nearly all activation cones also contain global minima, which is another strong argument in favor of the \textit{favorability of the loss landscape.}

 \begin{thm} Let $\varepsilon\in(0,1)$.
-If $m=\Omega\left(\min(n^{d},2^n)\log(\frac{n}{\varepsilon})\right)$, then for any $\lambda>0$, in all except at most an $\varepsilon$ fraction of non-empty activation cones $\cC^A$ it simultaneously holds: \begin{enumerate}[(i)] \item the activation cone $\bar{\cC}^A$ contains a global minimum of \cref{eq:regularized} (respectively \cref{eq:minnorm}); \item the activation cone $\bar{\cC}^A$ does not contain any bad local minimum of \cref{eq:regularized} restricted to $\bar{\cC}^A$ (respectively \cref{eq:minnorm}). \end{enumerate} \end{thm} \cref{thm:losslandscape} states that a large overparametrization (having $m\gtrsim \min(n^{d},2^n)$) is here sufficient to have a benign loss landscape, i.e., having only few regions with bad local minima and most of them with global ones.
-Moreover, the notion of bad local minimum in \Cref{thm:losslandscape} is restricted to $\bar{\cC}^A$, which is a stronger notion of local minimality\footnote{Any local minimum in $\Theta$ is indeed also a local minimum in any subset $S \subseteq \Theta$ containing this point.} and thus leads to stronger benignity properties of the loss landscape.
-This large overparametrization requirement is actually necessary for benignity, as illustrated on the orthogonal example in \cref{sec:orthogonal}.
+If $m=\Omega\left(\min(n^{d},2^n)\log(\frac{n}{\varepsilon})\right)$, then for any $\lambda>0$, in all except at most an $\varepsilon$ fraction of non-empty activation cones $\cC^A$ it simultaneously holds: \begin{enumerate}[(i)] \item the activation cone $\bar{\cC}^A$ contains a global minimum of \cref{eq:regularized} (respectively \cref{eq:minnorm}); \item the activation cone $\bar{\cC}^A$ does not contain any spurious local minimum of \cref{eq:regularized} restricted to $\bar{\cC}^A$ (respectively \cref{eq:minnorm}). \end{enumerate} \end{thm} In other words, for $N$ the number of non-empty activation cones, \cref{thm:losslandscape} states that at least $(1-\varepsilon)N$ cones satisfy items (i) and (ii) above.
+In particular, for a large overparametrization (having $m\gtrsim \min(n^{d},2^n)$) is here sufficient to have a favorable loss landscape, i.e., having only few regions with spurious local minima and most of them with global ones.
+Moreover, the notion of spurious local minimum in \Cref{thm:losslandscape} is restricted to $\bar{\cC}^A$, which is a stronger notion of local minimality\footnote{Any local minimum in $\Theta$ is indeed also a local minimum in any subset $S \subseteq \Theta$ containing this point.} and thus leads to stronger favorability properties of the loss landscape.
+This large overparametrization requirement is actually necessary for favorability, as illustrated on the orthogonal example in \cref{sec:orthogonal}.